-RIPENING Medium-early period, about 8-10 days after Burlat variety.
-Uniform ripening.
+RIPENING Middle period, about 2-3 days after Burlat variety.

 RIPENING Early period, about 2-3 days before Burlat variety.